 Why Is It so Expensive?

-Blue Mountain is among the most expensive Caribbean coffees.
+Like Kona beans, Jamaica Blue Mountain is among the most expensive coffees there is.
 But why is that so?
 Mostly Arabica type, these beans carry a premium price tag for many reasons.
 The growing conditions are only a small part of the story.
 To bear the coveted Blue Mountain seal, coffee beans have to be grown between 3,000 and 5,500 feet.
 Anything above that range is considered a nature preserve in Jamaica; anything under it simply doesn’t make the cut.

 The altitude slows down the growth of the beans but that doesn’t fully cover their uniqueness.
 After all, coffee beans are grown at higher altitudes than that.
 Aside from the altitude, the volcanic soil of the mountains makes these beans ripen at almost half the speed of regular beans.
 The result is a denser bean with deep flavors.